razvanstanga/node-red-contrib-eztimer/README.md

 | `mon false`                                    | Disables the schedule on a Monday                            |
 | `tue true`                                     | Enables the schedule on a Tuesday                            |
 | `ontime 16:30 onoffset 60 onrandomoffset true` | Sets the time, offset and random offset for the on event     |

+# Change Log
+## 1.0.6
+* Enabled startup events for `trigger`, configured off by default.
+Caution required due to this being on by default for exisitng nodes.
+* Fixed boolean data type to correctly output boolean rather than a string representation - credit @marc-gist.

+## 1.0.5
+* Fix `ontime` and `offtime` inputs, added `triggertime` as an alias of `ontime`.